 Determined to improve the prospects of the people of Lambeth, Emma started the Penny Lectures at what we now know as The Old Vic.
 Strong coffee, political debates and topics such as phone usage, London air quality and women’s rights characterised the discussions, which were available to the local working community for the cost of just 1p.

-In February 2020, Morley College London merged with Kensington and Chelsea College, adding to our rich history.
-Education has been provided at the sites of our centres on Hortensia Road and Wornington Road since the 18th and 19th centuries.
-We are proud to serve the communities of Waterloo, North Kensington and Chelsea, and to extend our offering to young people aged 16-18.
+In February 2020, Morley College London merged with Kensington and Chelsea College, adding to our rich history: education has been a fixture at both the Hortensia Road and Wornington Road sites since the 18th and 19th centuries.